mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/2-csharp-basics/index.md

     public double Saturation() { return _c.GetSaturation(); }
 ```

-However, methods typically include more complex functionality, multiple input or possible exceptions.
+However, methods typically include more complex functionality, multiple inputs, or possible exceptions.
 There are no fixed rules about when to use either, but it is generally acceptable that properties involve data, while methods involve actions.
-We can write a method to calculate the average location and color of two input ColorPoints.
+We can write a method to calculate the average location & color of two input ColorPoints:

 ```C#
     // Method